c20chin/WpfJsonPlaceholderApp/README.md

 ### UI/UX

 - **Title**: Displays "You are looking at Id" or "You are looking at UserId" based on the current display mode.
-- **ScrollViewer**: Ensures that the grid of buttons remains within the window and allows scrolling if needed.
 - **Styling**: Buttons have hover and click animations for a polished user experience.

 ## Code Structure